jessicading/mergeomics/README.md

 ```

 #### Extra notes
-We understand the confusion with 'LOCUS' as the column name as opposed to 'MARKER'.
+'LOCUS' is synonymous to 'MARKER'.
 In the scripts and ldprune program provided in this github page, 'LOCUS' needs to be the column name as opposed to 'MARKER'.
 We hope to change to 'MARKER' soon to reflect that SNP, gene, protein, and metabolite information can be used.
 To clarify, 'LOCUS' can contain <b>any</b> type of information, though LOCUS implies location in genome (SNP).